rui-pedro-lopes/bora_praticar_kafka_docker/README.md

-# Bora Praticar Kafka com Spring Boot e Docker
+# Kafka Project with Spring Boot and Docker
-Projeto para demonstrar a utilização do Kafka com Spring e Docker
+Project to demonstrate Kafka with Spring and Docker

-* Desenvolvimento de um producer e um cosumer de exemplo -> https://youtu.be/Su49NMD9UiA
+* Develop a producer and a consumer